Asking for Permission ESL Games, Activities and Worksheets

 Do you mind if I...?

-ESL Asking Permission Activity - Speaking: Asking and Answering Questions from Prompts, Communicative Practice - Intermediate (B1) - 30 minutes
+ESL Asking for Permission Activity - Speaking: Asking and Answering Questions from Prompts, Communicative Practice - Intermediate (B1) - 30 minutes

 Do you mind if I...?
 Preview